8-day Self Guided Motorcycle Tour of the Peloponnese

 Remaining amount is paid in 2 parts:

 - 50% : 60 days before arrival.
-If you are placing your booking initially at a date less than 60 days prior to the starting date, the 50% are required as a deposit.
+If you are placing your booking initially at a date less than 60 days prior to the starting date, 50% of the tour’s price is required as a deposit.

 - 50% : the day you collect the bike.